brunomileto/dmvc-rest-api-server/README.md

-# dmvc-dashboard
+# dmvc-rest-api-server
- Creating a dashboard using DMVC as a server API
+ Creating a server rest api, using DMVC.